Rehat: Communal life

 In the communal life, the Sikh has a duty to actively contribute to the community outside the family unit.
 A Sikh should undertake free voluntary service (seva) within the community at Gurdwaras, community projects, hospitals, old peoples homes, nurseries, etc. At every opportunity, a Sikh ought to dedicate their free time to voluntary community work, and devote at least 10% of their wealth in time or money to support community projects.
 This also includes positively supporting weaker members within the community.

-Time needs to be given to the greater Sikh community and the even wider world community.
-It is the duty of the Sikh to hold a continuous dialogue with all members of the larger community, to treat them as equals, and respect their religions and their customs.
-Sikhism offers strong support for a healthy community life and a Sikh must undertake to support all worthy projects which would benefit the community and promote Gurmat principles.
-Importance is given to inter-faith dialogue, support for the poor and weak, better community understanding and co-operation.
+Community service can be within the Sikh community or the public more broadly.
+All projects which benefit the community and promote Gurmat principles should be supported.
+A healthy community life is envisioned through continuous dialogue and understanding with all members of the larger community, including inter-faith dialogue, treating everyone as equals, and respecting their religions and customs.
+Importance is given to co-operation and supporting the poor and weak.

-Seva (voluntary service) is an important prominent part of the Sikh religion and all Sikhs must get involved in this communal service whenever an opportunity arises.
-This in its simple forms can be: sweeping and washing the floors of the Gurdwara, serving water and food (Langar) to or fanning the congregation, offering provisions or preparing food and doing other 'house keeping' duties.
+Seva in its simple forms can be: sweeping and washing the floors of the Gurdwara, serving water and food (langar) to or fanning the congregation, offering provisions or preparing food and doing other 'house keeping' duties.

 Guru ka Langar ('Guru's free food') is a very important part of Sikhism.
-When Langar is being served or when sangat is being sat down “Sat-Naam Waheguru" must be chanted.
+When langar is being served or when sangat is being sat down “Sat-Naam Waheguru" must be chanted.
 The main philosophy behind the langar is two-fold: to provide training to engage in seva and an opportunity to serve people from all walks of life; and to help banish all distinctions between high and low castes.